 No legitimate tool can, and these three don't — they measure.
 AI engines are non-deterministic and there's no paid placement or submission form, so any service promising guaranteed AI rankings is a red flag.
 What moves AI answers is slow, honest work: consistent facts about you across the web, credible third-party coverage, and clear answer-shaped pages.
 Monitoring tells you where you stand; it doesn't do the fixing.

 Disclosure: Stork runs an AI-tools directory and sells a $29 one-time AI Reputation Report (with $9/mo monitoring launching).
-We compete, loosely, with the subscriptions above — so we've kept this fair: Profound, Peec and Otterly are all legitimate tools, and for teams actively working AI search they can be worth the money.
+We compete, loosely, with the subscriptions above — so we've kept this fair: Profound, Scrunch, Peec, Otterly and Peekaboo are all legitimate tools, and for teams actively working AI search they can be worth the money.
+No vendor paid to be in this article, and no vendor was added in exchange for a link.
 This article exists because most comparisons never tell you when you don't need a subscription at all.